Muhammed-Mahrous-Saleh/Food_Recipes_AppV1.0/documentation.md

 -   [✅] I-4.2.1 — when click on add new category twice, second time will has the last value of add category.
 -   [✅] I-4.2.2 — can't find url after updating urls based on axios instance
 -   [✅] I-3.3.1 — no user profile image if user didn't upload one
+-   [✅] I-2.10.1 — unAuthorized when calling currentUser from api: solution => use <interceptors> line 12 in urls.js, to make axiosInstance dynamic with token changes from localStorage.
+-